Join Us

 And it was just too hard for me to use.
 I'm like, I'm not going to keep making these, so I'm looking for easier ways of doing it.
 And I really think that video is the way to go.
 To integrate these things into your website.
 If you're interested in that, I haven't done it for women conquer business.

 Most of my focus right now is actually on a Tiffany courses.
-My marketing consultancy, which is women conquer business is just chugging along, and it is continuing epiphany courses is brand new and I'm actively making content.
+My marketing consultancy, which is women conquer business is just chugging along, and it is continuing the Strategic Marketing Membership is brand new and I'm actively making content.
 So what a lot of people don't know is I've been.

 Teaching for years, I was I, one of my roles before was to really, teach, do a lot of teaching in, on marketing.
 Before that it was all different kinds of things.
 I did a lot of training with people, so I've been going all around town in Portland, Oregon, and throughout the state of Oregon, teaching people about marketing.